-There are two extremes in the ETOPS process with respect to maturity; one is the demonstration of stable reliability by the accumulation of in-service experience and the other is by a design, analysis and test programmes, agreed between the (S)TC holders and the Agency/Authority.
+There are two extremes in the ETOPS process with respect to maturity; one is the demonstration of stable reliability by the accumulation of in-service experience and the other is by design, analysis and test programmes, agreed between the (S)TC holders and the Agency EASA /the Aauthority.

 a.
-In-service Experience/Systems Safety Assessment (SSA)
+In-service experience/systems safety assessment (SSA)